 TREMEC TRANSMISSIONS AND GEARBOXES FOR ASTON MARTINS

-We specialise in repairing Tremec Transmissions which are known for their reliability and quality from TR-3650, TKO, T5 and T-56
+We specialise in repairing Tremec Gearboxes which are known for their reliability and quality from TR-3650, TKO, T5 and T-56

 The TR-3650 was introduced for the Mustang 4.6 modular motor in 2001.
 Incorporating the best features of its predecessor the torque capacity was elevate to 360 1b. ft. by increasing the size of the capacity (85 mm centre distance) and creating an all-new aluminium case.

 The TR-3650 also includes a synchronised reverse gear and a more robust multi-rail internal shift-rail system.
 The shift forks have been re-designed to minimise shift fork deflection resulting in a clean crisp shift feel.
 The TR-3650 utilises an integrated clutch housing limiting its use to the 4.6 modular engine.
 Only available through Ford.

 Built to 0EM standards, the all-new line of TKO 5-speed overdrive transmissions are the most versatile transmissions ever introduced.
 With eight different shifter locations available, you will be able to install the shifter in the Original stock console location.